krishukr/blog.krishu.moe/src/content/blog/nixos-raspberry-pi.md

 ## Highlights

 - Headless NixOS - i.e. no monitor or keyboard is needed to be connected on Raspberry Pi during the whole installation.
-- tmpfs as root
+- tmpfs as root directory
-- btrfs as persistence
+- btrfs as persistent storage

 <picture>
   <source srcset="https://img-cdn.akass.cn/12/2024/04/661b9fe90b6de.png!wp" media='(prefers-color-scheme: dark)' />